jhammarstedt/katacoda-scenarios/ghactionDemo/step7.md

 # Handling the data and display it with Github Pages
 <!--
-Nice seeing the continuation of the image series and a clear and concise explanation about github pages.
-Since you say that the tutorial does not cover bs4, which is completely reasonable, but it feels weird to copy or manually write that code, if it is not explained.
+Nice seeing the continuation of the image series and a clear and concise explanation about GitHub pages.
+Since you say that the tutorial does not cover bs4, which is completely reasonable, but it feels weird to copy or manually write that code if it is not explained.
 Maybe you can include that file automatically and only tell the user that it exists.

-- ADD THIS TO FOLDER AND REMOVE FILE WRITING
--->
+** Fixed: Added the generate_output.json file automatically so user won't have to fix it ** -->

 Now we have an output.json file ready to be displayed.
 But there are still a couple of issues here.
-The output file will be overwritten every time and we don't really have a way to display the history and compare the results.
-One could solve this in multiple ways by simply saving data from the output file in another file, but we will utulize github pages to display some selected statistics in a table.
+The output file will be overwritten every time and we don't have a way to display the history and compare the results.
+One could solve this in multiple ways by simply saving data from the output file in another file as mentioned earlier, but we will utilize GitHub pages to display some selected statistics in a table.

-## Setting up github pages
+## Setting up GitHub Pages
 Go to settings on Github and press Pages.
-Under source select master and then press save Just like that you have a page!
+Under source select master and then press save Just like that, you have a page!
 <img src="https://github.com/jhammarstedt/katacoda-scenarios/blob/main/ghactionDemo/images/pages_intro1.PNG?raw=true" />

 Your page should now be published on `https://INSERT_USERNAME.github.io/Benchmark_Tutorial/`